UPC/ravada/docs/docs/add_kvm_storage_pool.rst

 And that's it, now Ravada will use the pool that has more empty space the next time it needs to create a volume.
+If you want to fine tune what storage pool is used by default follow the `advanced settings documentation <advanced_settings.html>`__ .